-Obtaining spectropolarimetric data in the ultraviolet wavelength range will complement existing optical and IR polarimetric observations and allow us to probe the stellar surface and innermost part of the disk where material is potentially ejected and re-accreted.
+Obtaining spectropolarimetric data in the UV range will complement existing optical and IR polarimetric observations and allow us to probe the stellar surface and innermost parts of the disk where material is ejected and re-accreted.
 For example, Figure~\ref{fig:30/60_105} shows an eccentric hole that has developed in a misaligned Be binary system.
-The interaction of the binary companion causes the particles in the disk to follow eccentric orbits resulting in re-accretion onto the stellar disk when the disk particles collide with the star \citep{Suffak2021}.
-By constraining the disk geometry, Polstar will be able to detect the effects of the binary companion on the disk such as these holes shown in Figure~\ref{fig:30/60_105} predicted in misaligned systems.
+The gravitational influence of the companion causes the particles in the disk to follow eccentric orbits resulting in re-accretion onto the star when the disk particles collide with the star \citep{Suffak2021}.
+By constraining the disk geometry, Polstar will be able to detect the effects of the binary companion on the disk such as these holes predicted in misaligned systems, and shown in shown in Figure~\ref{fig:30/60_105}.
 In fact, these features only appear in binary systems where the influence of the companion causes gas to orbit on eccentric paths which, in some cases, impact the stellar surface.
 For isolated Be stars, these cavities in the disk are not predicted.
-It is well documented that Be star disks empty from the inside, however, in single stars systems, as the gas accretes, gas moves inward from greater radial distance to fill the void.
+It is well documented that Be star disks empty from the inside, however, in single stars systems, as the gas accretes, gas moves inward from greater radial distance to fill the void, such that a true gap never develops.
 Interestingly, in misaligned binary systems, this phenomenon is predicted to occur even when the disk is building.

 Figure~\ref{secondarydisk} shows a simulation of a binary system where after a short time a disk has developed around the companion star from ejected material from the Be star.
-This means that if the material from an evolved companion initially caused the spin-up of the Be star, that the Be star can eventually donate some of this material back \textit{i.e.}, it is not lost to the system.
-This Figure also demonstrates that there may be opportunity to probe the interaction of the polar wind with the circumstellar material.
-The UV resonance lines will provide details about changes in mass outflow between visits to our targets to be investigate.
+This means that if the material from an evolved companion initially caused the spin-up of the Be star, then the Be star can potentially donate a small amount of this material back (\textit{i.e.}, it is not lost from the system).
+This Figure also demonstrates that there may be opportunities to probe the interaction of the polar wind with the circumstellar material.
+The UV resonance lines will provide details about changes in mass outflow between visits to our targets to be investigated.
 Also, the UV lines Polstar obtains will potentially allow the interaction regions between the disk and winds to be mapped.